 The more you know, the better.
 Keeps track of your menstrual cycle, and record it.
 Ovulation should occur around day 14 of your cycle, and to maintain potency of the sperm, it is best to have sex every other day during your window of fertility.
 I use the Apple watch and Health apps to track as much as possible, and this keeps me on top of my cycles as well as exercise.

 It has been proven that between 5:30am and 7:00am, sperm count is highest, and there is a greater concentration of normally shaped sperm.
 There was no change in mobility of the sperm based on time of day.

 Best Positions to Conceive

-What the Man Can Do
+What Your Partner Can Do

 Yes, he can do more than, well, the obvious.
 Studies have shown that a man’s health affects his sperm, just as a woman’s affects her body.
 See our article on preparing for pregnancy and preparing to conceive for some extra tips.

 Whatever your stage of trying to conceive, it is always a great idea to seek the advice of your physician or midwife and be completely honest with questions and concerns.
 Good luck!!